mvniemi/duke_cs290_portfolio/Final_Project/readme.md

 ##Summary:
-For my final project I wanted to focus on understanding the
+My final project takes maven dependency reports and generates a useful basic wiki-like markdown page providing a navigable display of the dependency tree.

 The imporant script generated reports: JavaLibReport.md and SakaiModuleReport.md in the reports folder